Custom Tour - Tequila

 A Brief History of Tequila

 The history of tequila is a colorful one, including a Hatfield and McCoy-like feud between the first two mass producers of the spirit.
-But if we dial up the Wayback machine to find the origin of both name of the town, as well as the drink, we find both linked to the ancient volcano which watches over the city as it has for over 200,000 years.
+But if we dial up the Wayback machine to find the origin of the name of the city, as well as the drink, we find both linked to the ancient volcano which watches over the area as it has for over 200,000 years.

 The volcano is crucial to the story of Tequila because ash blasted out of its core helped create the lush soil that allowed indigenous Aztec (or Nahua) tribes within the area to flourish.
 One tribe that farmed the area closest to what we now know as the Tequila, was known as the Tecuexe.
-One theory regarding the origin of the name of the town holds that the indigenous name for the area was Tecuallan, which simply evolved into the word Tequila over time.
+One theory regarding the origin of the city's name holds that the indigenous name for the area was Tecuallan, which simply evolved into the word Tequila over time.